Unifying Floquet theory of longitudinal and dispersive readout

 For dispersive readout, we always consider the condition $|\chi|=\kappa/2$, where pointer states maximally split at all times~\cite{blais_cQED_2004,blais_cQED_2021}.
 However, this condition has no special meaning for longitudinal readout.
 Figure~\ref{fig:comparison}a shows that purest longitudinal splitting is obtained by suppressing $\chi$, which is achieved increasing the qubit-cavity detuning, see Eq.~\eqref{eq:gpchi_small_Aq}.
 This expression also predicts that $g_\parallel$ vanishes with $\chi$.
 However, this suppression can be compensated by increasing $A_{\rm q}$.

 Figure ~\ref{fig:comparison}a shows the good agreement between the Floquet formalism and the exact numerics.
-To better illustrate the quality of the agreement, we show in Fig.~\ref{fig:comparison}b-c the overall dependence of the SNR at $t=0.5\kappa$ on the drive amplitude $A_{\rm q}$ and on the ratio $\omega_{r}/\omega_{\rm q}$.
-We chose the SNR as a figure of merit quantifying how longitudinal readout outperforms the dispersive one at short times (roughly a factor 5 at $t=0.5\kappa$)~\cite{didier_fast_2015}.
+The quality of the agreement also appears in Fig.~\ref{fig:comparison}b-c, which shows the overall dependence of the SNR at $t=0.5/\kappa$ on the drive amplitude $A_{\rm q}$ and on the ratio $\omega_{r}/\omega_{\rm q}$.
+As expected, longitudinal readout outperforms the dispersive one at short times (roughly a factor 5 at $t=0.5/\kappa$)~\cite{didier_fast_2015}.

 Beyond the real-time dynamics, the Floquet approach accurately and simply describes complex processes emerging for large driving strengths $A_{\rm q}$.
 For instance, Figs.~\ref{fig:comparison}b-c show that the parametric increase of the SNR stops at large drives, with sudden drops for specific values of $\omega_{\rm r}$.
 These drops are entirely mirrored by the corresponding suppression of $g_\parallel$ in Fig.~\ref{fig:comparison}d.
 The inspection of the Floquet spectrum in Fig.~\ref{fig:comparison}e shows that this suppression is caused by resonant Landau-Zener-St\"uckelberg transitions between the $\ket{\pm}$ qubit states~\cite{SHEVCHENKO2010laundauzener}.
 They are signaled by anti-crossings between distant replicas, which flatten the Floquet spectrum and, according to Eq.~\eqref{eq:gperpchi}, suppress $g_\parallel$.
 Such resonances appear at much larger values of $A_{\rm q}$ for $\omega_{\rm r}>\omega_{\rm q}$, see SM~\cite{SM}.
+We emphasize that operating in this regime, where the notion of static curvature~\cite{harvey2018coupling,bottcher2022parametric,corrigan2023longitudinal,ruskov2019quantum,ruskov2021modulated,bosco2022fully,michal2023tunable,ruskov2023longitudinal} cannot be applied, has also the advantage to suppress Purcell relaxation caused by spurious higher harmonics of the resonator.

 We conclude stressing that Fig.~\ref{fig:comparison}d shows the limited range of validity of the $A_{\rm q}\rightarrow0$ estimation of $g_{\parallel}^{(0)}$, Eq.~\eqref{eq:gpchi_small_Aq}.
 The deviations of $g_\parallel/g^{(0)}_\parallel$ from one show that $g^{(0)}_\parallel$ greatly overestimates $g_\parallel$, showcasing the effectiveness of the Floquet approach for correct estimations.